kathyrollo/jcucumberng-framework/README.md

 Allows automation testers to write Feature/Gherkin files for Cucumber and implement step definitions in plain Java classes. ngWebDriver (Protractor) offers extended support for Angular/JS web applications.

 ## Write Tests, Not Page Objects
-This framework deliberately removes the Page Object Model (POM).
-Test automation should be focused on _testing_ instead of continually maintaining a design pattern.
-If POM is slowing you down as the test suite grows, it is already an [anti-pattern](https://blog.getgauge.io/are-page-objects-anti-pattern-21b6e337880f).
+This framework deliberately removes the Page Object Model (POM). _Test automation should be focused on testing_ instead of continually over-engineering a design pattern or [anti-pattern](https://blog.getgauge.io/are-page-objects-anti-pattern-21b6e337880f).

-Cucumber PicoContainer (recommended in the [official docs](https://docs.cucumber.io/cucumber/state/#dependency-injection)) removes the tight coupling of page objects to step definitions by sharing states in the step classes using [dependency injection](http://picocontainer.com/injection.html).
+Cucumber PicoContainer (from the [official docs](https://docs.cucumber.io/cucumber/state/#dependency-injection)) removes the tight coupling of page objects to step definitions by sharing states in the step classes using [dependency injection](http://picocontainer.com/injection.html).
 Each step is an independent unit that can be reused anywhere.

 If dependency injection confused you, here is how easy it is to immediately begin writing test scripts without the added overhead of setting up page objects: